Robert Q. Topper

 1993-2003 Assistant / Associate Professor, Cooper Union

-1992-1993 Postdoc, University of Rhode Island (with David Freeman)
+1992-1993 Postdoc, University of Rhode Island

-1990-1992 Postdoc, University of Minnesota (with Donald Truhlar)
+1990-1992 Postdoc, University of Minnesota

-1986-1990 Grad teaching/research assistant, Yale University (with Nelson DeLeon)
+1986-1990 Grad teaching/research assistant, Yale University

-1981-1986 Undergrad research assistant, Florida State University (with DeLos DeTar, Robley Light, Jack Saltiel
+1983-1986 Undergrad research assistant, Florida State University

 Research interests

-Many of our projects include the use and development of novel Metropolis-Hastings Monte Carlo methods, and the development of system-specific models for intermolecular forces.
+Many of our computational projects include the use and development of novel Metropolis-Hastings Monte Carlo methods, and the development of accurate models for intermolecular forces.
 We also use high-performance quantum chemistry software and algorithms and have developed special-purpose software for the inclusion of quantum effects in thermochemistry within the high-temperature combustion regime, even up to solar temperatures.

 Research collaborations